Kieran-Bacon/stow/docs/index.md

 ### Dealing with added latency

 Working with remote file systems will incur noticeable amounts of latency (in comparison to local artefacts) which many pose a problem for a system.
-Unfortunately this kind of lag, when reading and writing to files and directories, can only really be solved by improving your connectivity to the remote, and by cutting down on the number of operations you are performing.
+To reduce this increased IO time, you will need to improve your connectivity to the remote manager, and cut down on the number of operations you are performing.

-This second point is something we can address in our programs, and its a good habit even when working explicitly with local files.
-You should try to minimise the number of read write functions you have to make, and program to make updates in bulk whenever possible.
+This second point is something we can address in our programs directly, and its a good habit even when working explicitly with local files.
+You should try to minimise the number of read write functions you have to make, and program to push and pull data from the remote as little as possible.

 !!!
 Note
     Read and write operations are not the same as reading metadata/listing directories.
 These operations are extremely cheap to execute and values are cached whenever possible.

-Bulking updates/changes is akin to working on directories rather than files.
-To open and read from a `File` the contents will need to be fetched.
-Inversely, if you are writing to a file, when the `File` handle is closed, the new contents needs to be pushed onto the remote.
+Some managers may be able to push and pull multiple `artefacts` more efficiently if they can do it in a single request.
+By `localising` directories, we can effectively bulk download and upload `artefacts`.

-Instead of working on files individually, we can work within a directory and pull/push the directory all at once.
+Furthermore, once `localised`, interactions with `files` and `directories` is lightening fast as they will be local objects.
+Reading from, writing to and appending won't require communication to the remote manager.

 ```python
 import stow